knpuniversity/symfony4/knpu/ep3-doctrine/twig-extension.md

 I just introduced.
 Using the `markdown` filter from KnpMarkdownBundle works... but the process is not being cached anymore.
-In the previous tutorial, we created a cool `MarkdownHelper` that used the markdown object from KnpMarkdownBundle, but added caching so that we don't need to re-parse the *same* markdown down content over and over again.
+In the previous tutorial, we created a cool `MarkdownHelper` that used the markdown object from KnpMarkdownBundle, but added caching so that we don't need to re-parse the *same* markdown content over and over again.

 Basically, we want to be able to use a markdown filter in Twig, but we want